platipusica/jampy-posfixaliases/README.md

 The above is based on assumption that the App runs as root.
 If the App is running with mod_wsgi and Apache, the OS permissions is a problem as Apache usually runs as non root user.
 One option is to change the permissions on files/folders to match the Apache user.
 For sure *all* Apache files can be overwritten with this way.
 The other option might include writing files somewhere, and picking the files by cron.

+One thing to remember, nothing is really deleted in this App.
+Jam.py is using a flag deleted=1 in the table for *deleted* records.
+Plus, there is a History for any record, hence audited.
+For even higher protection, one could Export/Import data into a more secure database, like Oracle, Postgres, MySQL or MSSQL.
+Simple.

 Further Enhancements
 =================

 Further enhancements would be beneficial like having a Dashboard with aliases analytics.
-Also the custom reports with the same.
+Also the custom reports with the same or adding postfix maillog analytics would be great to have.
+Jam.py can definitely do that.
 The AD authentication is supported out of the box.
 Please raise an request with a Python version needed and will be emailed to you.

 About Jam.py